AlbertoUAH/Castena/README.md

 - **Transcription**: Get accurate text transcriptions of podcast episodes.
 - **Summarization**: Receive concise summaries of podcast episodes.
 - **Search**: Find specific information, keywords, or topics within podcasts.
-- **Language Support**: Designed to interact with Spanish-language podcasts.
+- **Language Support**: Currently designed only to interact in English, translating the outputs into Spanish (Spanish based LLM models will be available soon...).

 ## Getting Started